 Pain usually occurs when peripheral nociceptors are stimulated in response to tissue injury, visceral distension, or other factors (Chap.
 18).
 In such situations, pain perception is a normal physiologic response mediated by a healthy nervous system.
 Pain can also result when pain-producing pathways of the peripheral or central nervous system (CNS) are damaged or activated inappropriately.
 Headache may originate from either or both mechanisms.
 Relatively few cranial structures are pain-producing; these include the scalp, middle meningeal artery, dural sinuses, falx cerebri, and proximal segments of the large pial arteries.
 The ventricular ependyma, choroid plexus, pial veins, and much of the brain parenchyma are not pain-producing.

 The key structures involved in primary headache appear to be the following:

 The large intracranial vessels and dura mater and the peripheral terminals of the trigeminal nerve that innervate these structures

 The caudal portion of the trigeminal nucleus, which extends into the dorsal horns of the upper cervical spinal cord and receives input from the first and second cervical nerve roots (the trigeminocervical complex)

 Rostral pain-processing regions, such as the ventroposteromedial thalamus and the cortex

-The pain-modulatory systems in the brain that modulate input from trigeminal nociceptors at all levels of the ...
+The pain-modulatory systems in the brain that modulate input from trigeminal nociceptors at all ...